Sony A6000 vs Canon 350D

 |Sony NEX-3N« »||APS-C||16.0||4912||3264||1080/60i||22.8||12.5||1067||74||Sony NEX-3N|

 |Sony NEX-5« »||APS-C||14.0||4592||3056||1080/60i||22.2||12.2||796||69||Sony NEX-5|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The A6000 indeed provides movie recording capabilities, while the 350D does not.
 The highest resolution format that the A6000 can use is 1080/60p.

 Feature comparison: Sony A6000 vs Canon 350D

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), while the 350D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A6000 offers a wider field of view (100%) than the one in the 350D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A6000 has a higher magnification (0.70x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Sony A6000 and Canon 350D in connection with corresponding information for a sample of similar cameras.